dgaydukov/cert-aws/files/sa.md

 So to start I would suggest to create aws account (it's free) and play with free tier.
 You can use almost 90% of what you need in free tier.

+There are 2 types of billing alarms
+* aws budget - has more settings than CloudWatch, can warn based on forecasted spend for a month, quarter or year
+* CloudWatch billing alarm

 ###### Region, AZ, Edge Location